Graduate Degrees in Arctic & Subarctic Futures

 The graduate programs in Arctic and Subarctic Futures are open to all applicants, with preference given to students from Labrador and other parts of the Circumpolar North.

-There are several admission pathways for interested applicants for the graduate programs, depending on whether entering in at the Master’s, PhD, or Diploma levels.
+There are several admission pathways for interested applicants for the graduate programs, depending on whether they are pursuing the Master’s, PhD, or Diploma options.

-To apply, visit the School of Graduate Studies website to find the electronic application form.
-You will require official transcript(s) from past universities (if applicable), two letters of appraisal, and a non-refundable application fee, Documentation for specific programs include:
+To prepare your application, you will require official transcript(s) from past universities (if applicable), two letters of appraisal, and a non-refundable application fee.
+Specific application requirements for each program pathway are as follows:

 Master’s and PhD Programs:

-- 1 page summary outlining interest in the program and potential research focus, including commitment to working with Northern communities, governments, and/or organizations
+• 1-page summary outlining your interest in the program and potential research focus, including commitments to working with Northern communities, governments, and/or organizations.

 Diploma Program: